prnthp/prnthp.github.io/about.md

 **Background**

 Born in Thailand, I spent half of my childhood in the United States and the other half in Thailand.
-Then, after completing my Undergraduate degree in Mechanical Engineering at [Chulalongkorn University](//www.chula.ac.th/en/), I decided to pursue a Graduate degree in the United States.
+Then, after completing my Undergraduate degree in Mechanical Engineering at [Chulalongkorn University](//www.chula.ac.th/en/), I decided to pursue a Ph.D. in the United States.

 **Branding**